Puumanamana/RAG-SRA/README.md

 (1) Data extraction
 - We collect latest study metadata by downloading the latest SRA metadata dump: https://ftp-trace.ncbi.nlm.nih.gov/sra/reports/Metadata/NCBI_SRA_Metadata_DATE.tar.gz
 - We preprocess each file and collect relevant fields
-- We convert to JSON
-- We store in different folders study, sample, experiment and run info (might want to also try combining the last 3)
+- We "deduplicate" sample/experiment level data, and only show unique values with their frequencies
+- We write in a JSON file all of the study metadata (focus on study, sample & experiment, little info in run.xml)

 (2) Feature extraction & vector database (Llama Index)
+- Embedding: GoogleGenAIEmbedding(), or HuggingFaceEmbedding(model_name="BAAI/bge-small-en-v1.5") if we hit rate limits
+- Vector database: ChromaDB for convenience (+open source)

 (3) RAG system
-- Which LLM model?

-(4) Chatbot app (LangChain)
+- GoogleGenAI("models/gemini-2.0-flash-lite"), for simplicity